JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 - randomised.
 - Padding required.
 - Errors propagate within blocks and to specific bits of next blocks
-- We can do parallell decryption, no encryption.
+- We can do parallel decryption, no encryption.
 - IV must be random

 ### Counter mode (CTR)

-A counter and nounce is used.
+A counter and nonce is used.
 They are initialized by a randomly chosen value N. T_t is the concatenation between the nonce and block number t, N||t.
 $O_t  = E(T_t, k)$